Contents

 A running process whose stdout can be read as a file-like object.

-Process(nominal,ptr contents) → (nominal,ptr contents)
+Process(new,ptr contents) → (new,ptr contents)

 to_end 🔝